 For a look at making a dish garden using succulents, watch: Succulent Arrangements DIY.

 ps: Want to get more succulent gardening tips and info?
 Read more in this post about the different types of succulents.
 Or stay in touch with our weekly blog updates – all you need to do is enter your email and be sure to confirm your subscription.
 That’s it!
-SIGN UP BELOW.
+The form is on the top right.
 No spam ever and lots of fun!